Pablo Gerardo González

 Pablo Gerardo González (born 13 June 1968) is an Argentine politician who served as a National Deputy and a National Senator for Santa Cruz.
 A member of the Justicialist Party, González also served as Vice Governor of Santa Cruz under Alicia Kirchner from 2015 to 2019.
 Since 2021, he has been president of YPF, Argentina's state-owned energy company.

 Early life

 González was born on 13 June 1968 in Río Gallegos, Santa Cruz.
 He finished high school at Colegio Salesiano Nuestra Señora de Luján, in Río Gallegos, and studied law at the National University of La Plata.
-In addition, he counts with a degree on hydrocarbons law from Universidad Austral.
+In addition, he has a degree in hydrocarbons law from Universidad Austral.

 Political career

 Before being appointed to any political post, González was an aide at the Santa Cruz state-owned water and energy company, Servicios Públicos Sociedad del Estado, in 1993.
 The following year, he became director of Distrigas S.A.
 In 1996, he returned to Servicios Públicos as a legal affairs manager.
 In 2003, he was appointed undersecretary of tax resources of Santa Cruz Province, during the last years of Néstor Kirchner's governorship.

 He was a state attorney from 2003 to 2007, when he was designated Minister of Government of Santa Cruz by governor Daniel Peralta.
 That same year, he was elected to the provincial Chamber of Deputies, wherein he served as first vice president.
 From 2008 to 2011, he was cabinet chief of Peralta's provincial government.